coinfilip/frontend-mentor/newbie/single-price-grid-component-master/README.md

 ### What I learned

-I noticed two things that I learned while doing this challenge.
+There are two things that I learned while doing this challenge.

 First is using Grid.
 My knowledge on the matter is kind of rusty at the point of starting this challenge, so spent some time watching and reading refreshers to be oriented on using the CSS layout.